evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 TestHighlyCorrelatedFeatures()
 ```

-{% hint style="info" %} **Reference**: The complete list of tests is available in the [all tests](../reference/all-tests.md) table.{% endhint %}
+{% hint style="info" %}
+**Reference**: The complete list of tests is available in the [all tests](../reference/all-tests.md) table.
+{% endhint %}

 # Custom test parameters

 **Defaults**.
 Each test compares the value of a specific metric in the current dataset against the reference.
 If you do not specify the condition explicitly, Evidently will use a default.

 For example, the TestShareOfOutRangeValues will fail if over 10% of values are out of range.
 The normal range for each feature will be automatically derived from the reference.

 {% hint style="info" %} **Reference**: All defaults are described in the same table with [all tests](../reference/all-tests.md).{% endhint %}